Can I study a language as part of my degree?

 How do I pay for an academic module?

 When you enrol you will be asked whether you are taking the module as part of your degree or outside of your degree.
-If you have chosen to take the module outside of your degree you can pay for your course with either cash or debit/credit card.
+If you have chosen to take the module outside of your degree, you will be able to pay for your course with debit/credit card using our online secure payment page (linked to the enrolment form).
+We can also take cash payments at the Language Centre office if necessary.

 I feel that I've been assigned to the wrong level, what shall I do?

-First you will need to contact your tutor with your concerns as soon as possible.
+In the first instance you should contact your tutor with your concerns as soon as possible.
 If appropriate, they will discuss this with relevant colleagues and determine the best course of action.
 Please note that decisions on level changes cannot be made by office staff; you must talk to your module tutor and follow the process outlined above.

 How are the academic modules assessed?